Engee documentation

 ⋮ => ⋮

-Let's define the function of string translation in Morse code format.
-This function searches for a value in the dictionary.
+Let's define a newline function in the Morse code format.
+This function searches for the meaning in the dictionary.
 If the value is not found, it leaves it unchanged.

 In [ ]: